 Treatment options depend on the intensity and frequency of your symptoms, the type of migraine you have, and other health conditions you may be dealing with.

 Migraines are frequently associated with neck pain.
 There are multiple minimally invasive treatment options that can break the cycle of frequent migraines.
-Those include sphenopalatine ganglion block and cervical radiofrequency ablation.
+Those include sphenopalatine ganglion block and cervical medial branch block or radiofrequency ablation.
 Young patients are very responsive to such treatments, and report an average of 9 months to 2 years of relief.

 Sleep problems, fatigue, severe muscle pain, constant dull aches, and brain fog are all common symptoms of fibromyalgia.
 This disorder affects the way your brain processes pain signals.
 In general, it co-exists with other painful conditions, such as migraines, IBS, and interstitial cystitis.